aslushnikov/ftree/README.md

 Once the tree is ready, tap "Download / export this family.." and select CSV format.
 Add it to `/assets` and update the link in `configs.json`.
 Done!

-To translate to other languages, simply open the CSV file in Excel / Google Sheets and use "Find and Replace" for fast translation.
+To translate to other languages, simply open the CSV file in Excel / Google Sheets and use "Find and Replace".

 #### Manually

 The other option is to manually create the CSV file.
 The following columns must be presented: ID, firstName, lastName, genderDescriptor, birthYear, deathYear, MotherID, FatherID, PartnerID.

 By default, the renderer expects the columns' order in the same order as in `FamilyEcho` export.
-To change it, edit in [tree_loader.js](https://github.com/sedrakk/kalashyan-family-tree/blob/master/src/tree_loader.js) starting from the line 38.
+To change it, edit in [tree_loader.js](https://github.com/aslushnikov/ftree/blob/master/src/tree_loader.js) starting from the line 38 and 104.

 # Contact us